awsloth/awsloth.github.io/media.markdown

 ### Song of the Week

-The song of the week this week comes from a band called "Mandrake Handshake".
-I discovered this band about 3 years ago now (funnily enough from a [t-shirt](https://assets.bigcartel.com/product_images/299058000/WhatsApp+Image+2021-03-16+at+09.36.49.jpeg?auto=format&fit=max&h=1200&w=1200) I bought from their label at the time) and have loved their groovy, psychedelic noise ever since.
-They are formed of 10 (yes ten) members which is honestly crazy to me and I do not know how they fit on any stages.
+This weeks track comes from Honeyglaze's second album [Real Deal](https://open.spotify.com/album/20QRMueqfMw1nHWOfXZGOL?si=qFAp0UNWQqW7hOxgizlbBw).
+This album was released last year and is one which I don't think I appreciated enough at the time of release (albeit I listened to 'Pretty Girls' a hell of a lot - it was one of my top 20 songs in 2024).
+The other day as I was walking to the climbing gym, listening to my [stupidly long playlist](https://open.spotify.com/playlist/70VLAlhpQ1goYABjtaWsIU?si=4a8a67fc0c884ba3) on shuffle the song I have picked came on.
+It is such a great song to round off the album, as the song rounds off you are left with a sort of reminiscent and retrospective feeling.

-Just last Friday they released their 50 minute debut album [Earth-Sized Worlds](https://open.spotify.com/album/4cLeoigCgulrTWiYszW61K?si=CVe3aRTTQ8uLr0pritXo2w), which I cannot recommend enough, and is where the track of the week comes from.
-Also last Friday came Sam Fender's third studio album [People Watching](https://open.spotify.com/album/6Abecbed8BYAdHy9RaVoY7?si=mHSqnUxqT8uHrOoNvxqVNg), another great album and one which made it difficult to pick my favourite song this week.
-My favourite of the non-singles is [Nostalgia's Lie](https://open.spotify.com/track/10MJWoKUV6AthUYR323MqB?si=8711c08855b4409c), but felt that it did not best the track I have selected.
+As mentioned last week I thought that Sports Team's album "Boys these days" was going to release Friday, unfortunately Wikipedia lied to me.
+Instead their single "Maybe When We Are 30" was released, while this song was a contender it felt sort of cliché to name a song and choose it, unless it was particularly outstanding.

-See you next week, where I look forward to hearing Sports Team's new album "Boys these Days" (the single [Bang Bang Bang](https://open.spotify.com/track/6SZiBRJYG3rd3yiU4PDsxZ?si=45a24f6883fa4e73) is simply amazing), I particularly look forward to the track "Maybe When We're Thirty" which was incredible to hear live in a hometown venue back in November.
+Next week I really looking forward to Divorce's debut album "Drive to Goldenhammer", I have thoroughly enjoyed the singles being released up to this point, in particular [Pill](https://open.spotify.com/track/4SqWJA9Yq8PGqhaXcLlENN?si=4fabf2c3f5e34f82).
+Another album coming out next week is that of HotWax, namely "Hot Shock".
+See you next week!

 The track of the week:

-<iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/5svMP7Pgb5FKbybJy7tq1J?utm_source=generator" width="100%" height="152" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>
+<iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/2RTZ724K7mKoIQKjeh9bpL?utm_source=generator" width="100%" height="152" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

 To see an archive of the songs I have previously added, see here: